dimatura/rpbar/README.md

 [Here's a screenshot](http://github.com/downloads/dimatura/rpbar/shot.png).
 rpbar is the small bar at the bottom.

-The 'default' way to switch windows in Ratpoison is to press C-t-w to get the window list, find the number of the window you want to switch to (let's say it's 2), and press C-t-2 to switch. rpbar is a simple taskbar that gives a permanent display of the windows in the current group in order to make the first C-t-w unnecesary.
+The 'default' way to switch windows in Ratpoison is to press `C-t-w` to get the window list, find the number of the window you want to switch to (let's say it's 2), and press `C-t-2` to switch. rpbar is a simple taskbar that gives a permanent display of the windows in the current group in order to make the first `C-t-w` unnecesary.
 As a concession to The Rat, clicking on a window title will select that window.
+This is useful for one-handed window selection.

-The main inspiration is the simple task bars you get in other minimalistic window managers such as [Awesome](http://awesome.naquadah.org) or (wmii)[http://wmii.suckless.org]. rpbars appearance is modeled on these task bars.
+The main inspiration is the simple task bars you get in other minimalistic window managers such as [Awesome](http://awesome.naquadah.org) or [wmii](http://wmii.suckless.org). rpbar's appearance is modeled on these task bars.

 The other inspiration is [ratbar.pl](http://xenotrout.com/prog/ratbar/).